rahgadda/job-preparation/01-ML/Kestra-io.md

     - These outputs can be variables or files stored in the internal storage.
     - Outputs can be accessed using syntax `{{ outputs.task_id.output_property }}` or `{{ outputs['task-id'].output_property }}`
   - `Triggers:`
+    -
   - `Flowable:`
   - `Errors & Retries:`
 - Variables
   - `{{ outputFiles }}` property allows to specify a list of files to be persisted in Kestra's internal storage.
   - Files stored in `{{ outputDir }}` property will be persisted in Kestra's internal storage.
   - Kestra will launch each task within a temporary working directory on a Worker.
-The `{{ WorkingDirectory }}` property  allows reusing the same file system's working directory across multiple tasks.
+The `{{ workingDir }}` property  allows reusing the same file system's working directory across multiple tasks.

 ## History
 - Kestra started in 2019 with this initial commit.
 At this time, Kestra was at the proof-of-concept stage.